Lednerb/bilberry-hugo-theme/v4/README.md

 #### Option 3: Copying the Theme Files

-Use this option if you want to directly customize and maintain your own copy of the theme.
+Use this option if you want to customize and maintain your own copy of the theme directly.

 - In the `my-new-blog/config.toml` file, uncomment the `theme` property for **Options 2 and 3**, and comment out the `theme` property for **Option 1**: